gitdode/avrrfm/README.md

 ## Susceptibility to Temperature Changes

-With the default Frequency Deviation of 5 kHz and Receiver Bandwidth of 10.4 kHz, packet transmission is very unreliable and fails completely for me, when the temperature of the transmitter is below 10°C and above 40°C, while the receiver temperature is at 20°C. The receiver does not seem to be prone to temperature changes.
+With the default frequency deviation of 5 kHz and receiver bandwidth of 10.4 kHz, packet transmission is very unreliable and fails completely for me; when the temperature of the transmitter is below 10°C and above 40°C, while the receiver temperature is at 20°C. The receiver does not seem to be prone to temperature changes.
-Increasing Frequency Deviation to 10 kHz and Receiver Bandwidth to 20.8 kHz, temperature susceptibility is eliminated; when testing with transmitter temperature from -20°C to 50°C, packet transmission is perfectly reliable.
+Increasing frequency deviation to 10 kHz and Receiver Bandwidth to 20.8 kHz, temperature susceptibility is eliminated; when testing with transmitter temperature from -20°C to 50°C, packet transmission is perfectly reliable.

 Frequency Deviation = 10 kHz (transmitter)
 `RegFdevMsb` = `0x00`